-The first of the two viewpoints found at 350 metres up, has an area with a glass floor, meaning you can appreciate the structure and engineering feat of this tower from a different perspective.
+The first of the two viewpoints found 350 metres (1,150 feet) up, has an area with a glass floor, meaning you can appreciate the structure and engineering feat of this tower from a different perspective.

-The best of the tower's viewpoints can be found at 450 metres up, and allows visitors to enjoy impressive panoramic views, reaching more than 70 km in all directions.
+The best of the tower's viewpoints can be found at 450 metres (1,500 feet) up and allows visitors to enjoy impressive panoramic views, reaching more than 70 km (43 miles) in all directions.